Come See Reptiles At Our Sanctuary!

 Field trips at the Phoenix Herpetological Society include a behind-the-scenes look at a reptile sanctuary and its inhabitants.
-On the two hour tour, students will learn about over 1700 reptiles including:
+On the tour, students will learn about over 1700 reptiles including:

 - tortoises, like our native Sonoran Desert Tortoise as well as the three largest species of tortoises in the world

 - large lizards such as iguanas and the carnivorous monitors and tegus

 - venomous snakes (safely within in their habitats/enclosures of course) such as rattlesnakes, cobras, and mambas